 Skin care routine for your 50s

 During the 50s the skin suffers from dryness, laxity and loss of natural lipids such as ceramides and fatty acids.
 Thus, the skin becomes thinner, more sensitive and unable to maintain hydration or produce enough collagen, and appear to have visible lines on its surface.
-Dermatologists explains the reason behind all of this deterioration in the skin health is due to the fall in Estrogen levels during menopause.
+Dermatologists explain the reason behind all of this deterioration in skin health is due to the fall in Estrogen levels during menopause.

 To rejuvenate the skin of the 50s’ age first it needs strengthening its moisture barrier to enable the skin to bear antiaging products.
 The following steps are recommended by dermatologists for optimum results:

 Cleansing: Regular cleansing during the 50s is of high importance to remove staked dead cells, dust particles and germs that accumulate during the day in order to prepare the skin to receive skin care products.
 Choose a suitable cleanser and a makeup remover for your skin type and wash day and night and prior to using skin care creams.
 To complete the cleansing process use Face Tonic after removing the make up to prepare the skin pores to better absorb the skin care creams.

 Use a cream high in lipids: To supplement the shortage in the skin lipids apply a cream rich in skin’s own lipids two to three times a day.